basraven/kirby/README.md

 # Kirby - Smart Tube Fan
-Making a PWM Tube Fan smart with an ESP8266 and a temperature sensor
+Making a PWM Tube Fan smart with an ESP8266 and a Temperature Sensor (DS18B20)

 ## Contents
 This project consists of: